 Saga was once Japan's main hub of revolutionary technology, such as western medicine and weaponry

 Storm the castle

-Start off your day in the area surrounding Saga Castle.
+Start off your day in the area surrounding Saga Castle History Museum.
 The castle itself was first constructed in the 16th century; however, it has been rebuilt and renovated several times.
-The last reconstruction was of the main keep in 2001, resulting in the largest wooden reconstruction in Japan.
+The last reconstruction was of the Saga Castle History Museum in 2001, resulting in the largest wooden reconstruction in Japan.

 Get a bird's-eye view of the city

-A 10-minute walk from the castle will take you to the Saga City Observation Deck which is free, and open until 10 p.m.
+A 10-minute walk from the Saga Castle History Museum will take you to the Saga City Observation Deck which is free, and open until 10 p.m.
 The deck is located on the top floor of the Saga Prefectural Government Office with an outdoor elevator off to the side of the building for public use.
 It's particularly stunning at night when you can get a 360-degree view of the illuminated cityscape.

 Explore contrasting shrines

 Pay a visit to the Saga-jinja and Matsubara-jinja shrines—they are located very close to each other.
 Saga-jinja Shrine has a commanding presence with two large cannons positioned out front signifying Saga's role in the development of advanced weaponry.
 In contrast, Matsubara-jinja Shrine is more serene with its koi-filled creeks, old trees, and vibrant colors.

 For those interested in samurai history, the famous book of quotes and inspiration, "Hagakure," originated in Saga.
 The author, Yamamoto Tsunetomo, was a samurai of the Saga Domain, which he cites often throughout the book's passages.

 The world famous balloon festival